GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 For example, it is a great skill to discern when you need to abstract some logic by factoring it into the base class and use the template method pattern for its customization, or when to assemble it into a dynamic pipeline of the chain of responsibility pattern.
 Knowledge of the design patterns structure greatly helps to apply propper design to your concrete situation.
+The book "Refactoring to Patterns" by Joshua Kerievsky also helps to understand the cases when patterns should be avoided.

 ### Domain-Driven Design